-- 1.25 This Local Plan is intended to address a number of key issues that will affect Adur up to 20318 and beyond. - 1.
+- 1.19 This Local Plan is intended to address a number of key issues that will affect Adur up to 20326 and beyond. - 1.
 The need to facilitate the regeneration of Adur There is a need to diversify the economy, safeguard existing employment locations, provide more opportunities for businesses to locate into or expand in Adur, and develop a strategy for economic development in the area.
 In addition, local residents need the opportunity to acquire better training and skills to improve their access to the labour market.
-The physical environment of parts of Adur also needs upgrading so that it is more attractive to residents, visitors and businesses.9 A partnership between Adur District Council, Brighton & Hove City Council, West Sussex County Council, and Shoreham Port Authority has been set up to regenerate the Shoreham Harbour area.
-In addition, Adur District Council is part of the Greater Brighton City Deal, which aims to prioritise economic growth.10 The Council is also working with other agencies and stakeholders with regards to other sites and issues, including the delivery of infrastructure.
+The physical environment of parts of Adur also needs upgrading so that it is more attractive to residents, visitors and businesses.7 A partnership between Adur District Council, Brighton & Hove City Council, West Sussex County Council, and Shoreham Port Authority has been set up to regenerate the Shoreham Harbour area.
+In addition, Adur District Council is part of the Greater Brighton City Deal, which aims to prioritise economic growth.8 The Council is also working with other agencies and stakeholders with regards to other sites and issues, including the delivery of infrastructure. - 2.
+The need to improve infrastructure Some of Adur's infrastructure is outdated and inadequate to meet modern needs (e.g. health and community facilities) and there is a need to ensure that new development is provided with appropriate new infrastructure (including 'green' infrastructure) at the right time, and in the right place.9 This is critical to ensure the delivery of key sites. - 3.
+The need to balance development and regeneration requirements against the limited physical capacity of Adur10 without detriment to environmental quality The Local Plan will need to strike a balance between facilitating development, achieving regeneration and delivering infrastructure, whilst maintaining built and natural environmental quality, 'sense of place' and the character of Adur.11

-8 This Plan covers the period up to 2031.
+6 This Plan covers the period up to 2032.

-3 See Employment Land Review, 'waves ahead', and Infrastructure Delivery Plan and Sustainability Appraisal Appendix B Key Issues.
+7 See Employment Land Review, 'waves ahead', and Infrastructure Delivery Plan and Sustainability Appraisal Appendix B Key Issues.